 We have been supporting Tier 1 app publishers with their retention challenges for a while now.
 We have seen great retention trends among app companies that made sure to keep their app performance at best level, with no compromises.
 These companies’ product and marketing teams keep analyzing performance issues such as slowness, crashes, disturbing ads, annoying popups, the impact of 3rd party SDKs on the app and alike.
 They constantly analyze their users’ reviews and social channels’ comments, and they never underestimate user feedback.
 They have developed an impressive quality assurance operation that leaves nothing behind.
 The result is a best-in-class product, and happy, retained users.

 Interested in learning more about mobile app retention best practices?
-Each of the companies interviewed have extensive resources available to view or download on their respective websites, and you can also take a gander at Neumob’s own paper, 12 Best Practices to Boost App Usage and Retention Right Now.
+Each of the companies interviewed have extensive resources available to view or download on their respective websites, and you can also download Neumob’s new comprehensive guide, 15 Tips To Boost Mobile App Revenues in 2017.